Welcome, new students!

-The Department of Greek and Latin is delighted to announce that several current and recent graduates have been recognized for outstanding achievements and earned new positions in the field.
+The Department of Greek and Latin is delighted to announce that several recent graduates have been recognized for outstanding achievements and earned new positions in the field.
 Congratulations to all!
-(And a friendly solicitation here to others who may also have good news to share--please let us know!)

 - Kathleen Kirsch, Ph.D.
-2019, will begin this fall as Assistant Professor of Classical Studies and Catholic Studies, and Director of the Summer Latin Institute, at the University of Mary in Bismarck, ND.
+2019, began in fall 2021 as Assistant Professor of Classical Studies and Catholic Studies, and Director of the Summer Latin Institute, at the University of Mary in Bismarck, ND.

 - Patricia Craig, M.A.
-(A.B.D.), will serve for academic year 2021-22 as Visiting Assistant Professor of Classics at The George Washington University in Washington, DC, while continuing progress on her Ph.D. in this department.
+(A.B.D.), is serving for academic year 2021-22 as Visiting Assistant Professor of Classics at The George Washington University in Washington, DC, while continuing progress on her Ph.D. in this department.

-- Jodie Augustine, M.A. forthcoming August 2021, will begin this fall as a full-time Lecturer of Greek and Latin at Lee University in Cleveland, TN, while continuing progress on her Ph.D. in this department.
+- Jodie Augustine, M.A. forthcoming, began in fall 2021 as a full-time Lecturer of Greek and Latin at Lee University in Cleveland, TN, while continuing progress on her Ph.D. in this department.

-- Rachel Elam, M.A. forthcoming August 2021, will begin this fall as a Latin teacher at Tidewater Classical Academy, a private Christian school in Virginia Beach, VA.
-Joining in a hybrid model of half-day classroom instruction and half-day homeschool instruction, she will be teaching Latin for 5th through 9th grade students.
+- Rachel Elam, M.A.
+2021, began in fall 2021 as a Latin teacher at Tidewater Classical Academy, a private Christian school in Virginia Beach, VA.
+Joining in a hybrid model of half-day classroom instruction and half-day homeschool instruction, she is teaching Latin for 5th through 9th grade students.

 - Matthew Blanchard, B.A.
 2019, M.A.
-Art History (Ancient Art), University of Massachusetts, 2021, will teach this fall as part-time Visiting Lecturer in Art History at Westfield State University.
+Art History (Ancient Art), University of Massachusetts, 2021, is teaching in fall 2021 as part-time Visiting Lecturer in Art History at Westfield State University.

 - Nissa Flanders, B.A.
-2021, has been elected to Phi Beta Kappa and is currently pursuing her M.A. here in the Department of Greek and Latin.
+2021, was elected to Phi Beta Kappa and is currently pursuing her M.A. here in the Department of Greek and Latin.

 - Tim Buonocore, B.A.
-2021, will begin his M.A. this fall on a full teaching assistantship (tuition with stipend) at Indiana University, Bloomington, IN.
+2021, is pursuing his M.A. on a full teaching assistantship (tuition with stipend) at Indiana University, Bloomington, IN.

-- Evan Dill, B.A. forthcoming August 2021, will begin his M.A. this fall on a full teaching assistantship (tuition with stipend) at the University of Maryland, College Park, MD.
+- Evan Dill, B.A.
+2021, is pursuing his M.A. on a full teaching assistantship (tuition with stipend) at the University of Maryland, College Park, MD.

 Graduate students create and lead immersive spoken-Latin workshop